58733511/L2R-GAN/README.md

 ###############################################################

-ToDo:  train  with pix2pix 512*512 in ccu
+ToDo:  train  with pix2pix 512*512 in ccu ->failed
 ###############################################################

-ToDo:  train  with pix2pixHD 512*512 in ccu
+ToDo:  train  with pix2pixHD 400*400 in ccu -> finished
 ###############################################################

 ToDo:  plot and save loss -> finished